ZoeLeBlanc/is310-computing-humanities-2022/_materials/intro_python_git/01-git-github.md

 7. How do we commit our changes?
 8. How do we push our changes to Github?
-9. How do we see our chages on Github?
+9. How do we see our changes on Github?